pip-services/pip-services-docs/content/en/net/expressions/tokenizers/itokenizer.md

 #### SkipEof
-Skips End-Of-File token at the end of stream.
+Skips End-Of-File token at the end of a stream.
 > bool SkipEof { get; set; }

 #### SkipUnknown